develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 ## How to start getting cloudy with MongoDB
 If you are a hands-on person (like me) and can't wait to actually start getting productive with database development, the next thing that probably crosses your mind is where should I start right now?
 Depending on your prerequisites, there are a few alternatives.
+For starters, you have to make up mind on whether "planet" you want to live on.
+The major ecosystems to choose from at the time being are Amazon AWS or Microsoft Azure ecosystems.
+Amazon AWS has been longer around than Microsoft Azure and it is therefore somewhat more widely adopted than Microsoft Azure.
+However, Microsoft Azure ecosystem is rapidly catching up with Amazon AWS and is only slightly behind in terms of market share.

+In general, Amazon AWS has a wider range of services.
+It may sound good but in reality it is often far from ideal.
+It turns out that
+Amazon AWS has a lot of partially or fully overlapping services, making it confusing to figure out the right stack.
+Also the AWS service family is quite fragmented and does not provide a well opinionated pathway.
+The same applies to documentation which is quite fragmented.
+AWS web console is also confusing and far from intuitive to use.
+On the other hand, Microsoft Azure appears far more focused and provides a family of services that are well thought out and play well together.
+Having worked on both environments, I would recommend to go for Microsoft Azure and .NET if you don't need to carry any AWS based legacy "lambda" liability on your shoulders.

+Nevertheless, if you want to for MongoDB wonder how to implement your cloud-based business system on top of it, let's examine how to possible go about in either cloud enviroment.

+## MongoDB on Amazon AWS
-If you already are familiar to Mongo and would want to get started with deploying the database to the cloud, just go ahead and install [AWS SAM tool](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) - as suprising as it may sound.
+If you have to choose AWS, just go ahead and install [AWS SAM tool](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) - as suprising as it may sound.
 Namely, this tool isn't anything Mongo-specific.
 So let me explain my thinking!

 When you want to start using MongoDB Atlas Data API on AWS, you need to use [AWS API Gateway](https://aws.amazon.com/api-gateway/).
 You can configure AWS API Gateway directly on [AWS console](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html)